danielwrobert/dwr.io/content/notebook/2014/sessions-with-screen/index.md

 Control + a + k
 ```

-To switch between open windows within a screen session you can jump to the desired window number (ordered starting with `0`):
+To switch between open windows within a screen session you can either jump to the desired window number (ordered starting with `0`) or cycle through the open windows:

 ```bash
 # Jump to the first window in the screen session